andela-akoya/Office-Space-Allocator/README.md

 ```
 	add_person John Doe staff y
 ```
-- To print members of a room run
+- To print members of a room
   ```
 	  print_room Orange
   ```
-- To print allocations to command line run
+- To print allocations to command line
 ```
 	print_allocations
 ```
-- To print allocations to a text file run
+- To print allocations to a text file
 ```
 	print_allocations --o=data
 ```